acltc/state-data/README.md

 ## Bonus: A Front-End

 If you really want to impress us, build an front-end interactive map that displays the data from the API.
 One possible tool for this is [DataMaps](http://datamaps.github.io/), or you may find another useful libraries in [this article](https://www.hongkiat.com/blog/javascript-libraries-for-interactive-maps/).

+## Potential CSV Header Trap

+Without giving too much away, if you find yourself in a situation with a `CSV::Row` and for some reason cannot access one of it's keys, read [this](https://stackoverflow.com/questions/50334607/csvrow-and-hash-navigation-not-working-ruby-2-3-3-rails-5-1).